zeeza18/Healthcare-Application/README.md

 All datasets used in this project are licensed under their respective licenses.
 Please refer to the datasets' documentation for more information.
 """

-# Save the content to a README.md file
-with open("/mnt/data/README.md", "w") as file:
-    file.write(readme_content)